Human trafficking exists in two main forms here in Canada:

 - $300-$1500 Range of daily earnings off of one victim.
 Traffickers keep the money.

-- 93% of Canada’s sex trafficking victims are Canadian.
+- 93% of Canada’s sex trafficking victims were born in Canada.

 - 20-30 million The number of women, men and children estimated to be trapped in slavery around the world.